Ronald DePinho: Research

-DePinho is best known for his work on telomerase and telomere disfunction as it relates to cancer and aging.
+DePinho is best known for his work on telomerase and telomere dysfunction as it relates to cancer and aging.
 Specifically, in collaboration with Carol Greider, he generated the first telomerase knockout mouse.
 This work led to a deeper understanding of telomerase and telomere dysfunction in cancer, aging and a range of degenerative diseases, including fibrosis.

 DePinho's scientific program has made basic discoveries underlying cancer in the aged and factors governing acquired and inherited degenerative disorders.
 His laboratory established the concept of tumor maintenance, discovered a core pathway of aging and demonstrated that aging is a reversible process.
 He has constructed and used refined mouse models of cancer to identify many new cancer targets and diagnostics.

 He has published over 400 peer-reviewed research articles, review articles and book chapters (h-index 171).
 He was inducted into the National Academy of Medicine in 2008, the American Academy of Arts and Sciences in 2010, the National Academy of Sciences in 2012, and named an American Association for Cancer Research fellow in 2015.